 As we take up the gauntlet to work with others to restore faith in humanity, we are given another chance through an intervention of the 9/11 Phoenix rising from the ashes of ground zero in Virginia’s dream.
 Through the intervention, we are invited to learn why we are here on the earth right now and what we can do to be of service in partnership and collaboration with others so that we can creatively participate in co-creating our destiny.

-- Recruiting and training Reconciliation Leaders to bring healing to global challenges through the Peacebuilding Process of Reconciliation to Develop Political Will, the will of the people (Peacebuilding Process).
+- Recruiting and training Reconciliation Leaders through a basic and advanced certificate program for competency at four levels: personal, interpersonal, systemic and global.
+Reconciliation Leaders bring healing to local, national and global challenges through the Peacebuilding Process of Reconciliation to Develop Political Will, the will of the people (Peacebuilding Process).
+Read Reconciliation Leaders experience of the certificate program here.

-- Utilizing the Global Mediation and Reconciliation Service (Reconciliation Service) and the Peacebuilding Process of Reconciliation to Develop Political Will as a resource for UN Charter Chapter VI, pacific resolution of disputes (nonviolent approaches) for conflict at all levels of society.
+- Utilizing the Global Mediation and Reconciliation Service (Reconciliation Service) and the Peacebuilding Process of Reconciliation to Develop Political Will, Reconciliation Leaders offer a resource for UN Charter Chapter VI, pacific resolution of disputes (nonviolent approaches), for conflict at all levels of society.

-- Inviting people to join Friends of VIrginia Swain: Restoring Faith in America—acquainting everyone with the idea that we all have an equal role and responsibility in shaping America’s destiny.
-Using the model of the World Café, people gather for the monthly America’s Soul Café, a free online event through the Internet on zoom technology to bring our wisdom and experience to reflect and envision solutions to give to the Phoenix, America’s soul, through words and images that come from their soul.
+- Inviting people to join A Spiritual Renaissance for Our Global Soul and Friends of Virginia Swain: Restoring Faith in America—acquainting everyone with the idea that we all have an equal role and responsibility in shaping America’s destiny.
+Participants gather for the monthly America’s Soul Community, a free online event through the Internet on zoom technology to bring our wisdom and experience to reflect and envision solutions to give to the Phoenix, America’s soul, through words and images that come from their soul.
 This strategy is part of the Peacebuilding Process of Reconciliation to Develop Political Will to heal the nation and achieve our destiny.

 - Reading Virginia Swain’s recent book, My Soul’s Journey to Redefine Leadership: A New Phoenix Rises from the Ashes of 9/11.
 This book is a chronicle of the spiritual journey which underlies and informs her life and work.
 It also offers readers the opportunity to write their own spiritual memoir through end-chapter questions and exercises.